arunmanglick-code/gitactionlinter/README.md

-    Prevent broken code from being uploaded to the default branch (Usually master or main) Help establish coding best practices across multiple languages Build guidelines for code layout and format Automate the process to help streamline code reviews.
+    Prevent broken code from being uploaded to the default branch (Usually master or main) Help establish coding best practices across multiple languages Build guidelines for code layout and format Automate the process to help streamline code reviews
 -------------------------------------------------------------------------

 What is Github Actions: